spark-mv/cdn/Yael_Test.md

 1. Login to [your HolaCDN account] (http://www.holacdn.com/cp).
 2. Go to the 'configuration' section and find the the 'gen' zone.
-3. Click 'New rule' and define one or more rules that will determinehow HolaCDN will be enabled on different platforms/browsers.
+3. Click 'New rule' and define one or more rules that will determine how HolaCDN will be enabled on different platforms/browsers.
 For example:
 	* Enable HolaCDN CDN mode for 10% of Chrome/Win users, and 90% for statistics collection. ????????????????????????????????????? add screenshot
 	* Enable HolaCDN in statistics mode for 25% of Chrome/Win users. ???????????????????????????????????????????????????????????????? add screenshot
 	* Add more/browsers/platforms.
 4. Click the 'Save and apply' button to save your settings.
 Changes will take effect within 5 minutes.
 You will receive a confirmation email every time you change settings on the portal.
-5. Verify that your changes take effect.
-Set HolaCDN to default mode using the ```hola_cdn.set_mode_default()``` console command, and refresh.
+5. Verify that your changes take effect: Set HolaCDN to default mode using the ```hola_cdn.set_mode_default()``` console command, and refresh.
 This will ensure the JS is initalized based on decisions on the server side, and not the local setting you entered earlier.

 ###_Congratulations!
 HolaCDN is up and running_###

-# Additional information

-# 7. Reporting bugs										?????????????????????????????????????????????????????????
+# Reporting bugs

 If you think you have found a bug, please report it to HolaCDN: